alexaburchak/Malaria-CaseStudy/README.md

 ```

-## Identify orthologs with proteinortho and BUSCO
+## Identify orthologs with proteinortho
 ```sh
 # Before parsing, an error needs to be fixed in the Plasmodium knowlesi genome file:
 cd ~/malaria/Resources/Genomes